LewisKempford/RBWM_HWB_profile/README.md

 2. Data Processing

-I tend to have datasets downloaded and preprocessed, individually.
+I tend to individually downloaded and preprocess datasets.
 This allows for use across multiple projects, rather than holding all datasets in a single project and having to replicate this across different projects.

 Data from source is downloaded locally and usually processed into an Rds file or csv file.
 This sits in a folder named Datasets on SharePoint, but could exist on a OneDrive or a network drive, etc. As long as R can access the location.
 Using SharePoint, I decided to sync the SharePoint folders to my OneDrive so that I can easily throw R a file path to read files in.